 Finding high-interest, informational text is an important part of locating just right resources for your classroom.
 If you’re on the hunt for digital reading material for your students, there are a few different websites and apps that have science reading passages for kids.
 The resources on the list below include text appropriate for a range of readers.
 Many of these resources let you search by grade level, reading level and topic to find a science reading passage that connects to your learning goals.

-When introducing digital text to students you can point out some of the connections to reading traditional informational text – like captions, headings, etc. You may also decide to introduce students to digital text features like the ability to click on certain words to hear them read aloud, or when to pause to watch a video embedded in the online article.
+When introducing digital text to students you can point out some of the connections to reading traditional informational text – like captions, headings, etc. You may also decide to introduce students to digital text features.
+This includes the ability to click on certain words to hear them read aloud.
+Or when to pause to watch a video embedded in the online article.

 You’re probably familiar with the paper version of the popular Scholastic Magazine.
 The companion website includes plenty of free content and many reading passages on science topics.
 There are also video highlights that can help readers of any age access the content they’ve just read.

 The TIME for Kids website includes a section focused on science topics.
 This link will take you straight to all of their science articles.
 Like many webpages you can navigate on the sidebar to find the topics that are of most interest to you.